The Coronavirus (COVID-19) outbreak has forced the postponement of Malaysia’s 2020 Challenge League A round, which was to begin in just ten days time.

 It’s the second cricket competition postponement in the space of eight hours, with Nepal’s Everest Premier League also announcing their tournament will be rescheduled.
 Malaysia has 55 cases of the Coronavirus, with 33 considered ‘active’, though neighbours and fellow competitors Singapore carry over 117 cases.
 Moving future ICC events, like Cricket World Cup League 2 Tri-series in both Namibia and the USA next month are also certainly being considered.

-Malaysia also hosted the first round of Challenge League Group A, where Canada each claimed four wins from five matches to share top spot.
+Malaysia also hosted the first round of Challenge League Group A, where Canada and Singapore each claimed four wins from their five matches to share top spot.

 The top team at the end of Challenge League Groups A and B in 2021 will secure two of the six places in the Men’s Cricket World Cup Qualifier Playoff in 2022, on the road to 2023 World Cup qualification.